 I've been renting an apartment in Grand Rapids, Michigan, for ten years.
 My landlord drastically increased my rent so I'm trying to find a house to buy.
 I was looking online and found a property that is being foreclosed that appears to be in good shape.
 I'm thinking about purchasing it at the foreclosure sale, but I'm a bit worried about doing this.

-Also, not only do you have to be concerned about the foreclosed homeowners redeeming the house after you've bought it, but the IRS may be able to redeem the property if there was a federal tax lien on the property.
+Also, not only do you have to be concerned about the foreclosed homeowners redeeming the house after you've bought it, but the IRS might be able to redeem the property if there was a federal tax lien on the property.

 Under Michigan law, the homeowners can redeem the home after the foreclosure sale within:

 If they abandoned the property, the redemption period is 30 days (or until the required fifteen-day notice that the lender considers the premises abandoned expires, whichever is later).
 (Mich.
 Comp.
 Laws § 600.3240(10)).

-In order to redeem the property, the foreclosed homeowners would need to pay you the full price you paid at the sale, plus all other lawful charges such as:
+To redeem the property, the foreclosed homeowners would need to pay you the full price you paid at the sale, plus all other lawful charges such as:

 It's also possible, but not especially common, for the IRS to redeem the home if there was a federal tax lien on the property.
 The IRS gets a 120-day redemption period (or the allowable period under state law, whichever is longer) to redeem after the foreclosure.
 It would send you a notice in advance of the redemption if it decided to redeem the home.

-If you buy the home at the foreclosure sale, you'll receive a Sheriff's Deed, but you won't officially own the property until the redemption period expires.)
+If you buy the home at the foreclosure sale, you'll receive a Sheriff's Deed, but you won't officially own the property until the redemption period expires.

 In addition, you may immediately begin eviction proceedings to get possession of the home (and terminate the homeowners' redemption period) if the foreclosed homeowners:

-Recently passed HB 5277 (Public Act 125 of 2014) requires you to give an initial notice containing certain information and a notice 72 hours before you inspect the interior of the home. it also restricts the number of reviews (interior) that you can do.
+Michigan law requires you to give an initial notice containing certain information and a notice 72 hours before you inspect the interior of the home. it also restricts the number of reviews (interior) that you can do.
 The law also requires that, if you give notice, the foreclosed homeowners must let you know when they are moving out, if they plan on vacating the home prior to the expiration of the redemption period.

 To find the statutes that discuss the homeowners' right to redeem the home in Michigan, go to Chapter 600, Act 236 of 1961 (236-1961-32) of the Michigan Compiled Laws.
 Keep in mind that statutes change, so checking them is always a good idea.
 How courts and agencies interpret and apply the law can also change.
 And some rules can even vary within a state.
 These are just some of the reasons to consider consulting a lawyer if you're thinking about buying a property at a foreclosure sale.